mlang/bmc/README.txt

 of the history shows up in the more complex tricks that we will need to provide a parser that is as intelligent as possible.

-Instead of the more conservative yacc/lex approach, we are using a much more modern parsing framework, namely Boost.Spirit[4].
+Instead of the more conservative yacc/lex approach, we are using a more modern parsing framework, namely Boost.Spirit[4].
 Spirit is a C++ framework for creating parsers based on templates and meta-programming.
 A DSEL for EBNF-alike grammars is provided, and transformed at compile time